Foundation Studio Mission

 Students analyze the 3D design objects that populate our world within the context

-This course asks students to explore and apply design principles for visual communication
+This course explores design principles in visual communication across cultural contexts

 This course centers the use of film, video, photography, audio practices and time-based

-media to investigate documentary concepts and communicate novel ideas.
-Instruction
+media to investigate documentary concepts and communicate novel ideas that analyze

-communication.
-Students will engage with field-work methodologies to create interactive,
+will engage with field-work methodologies to create interactive, installation, sound,